dteslya/vrnetlab-images/README.md

 # vrnetlab Docker Images

-This repository contains Github Actions workflow that builds and publishes [vrnetlab](https://github.com/hellt/vrnetlab) Ubuntu images.
+This repository contains Github Actions workflow that builds and publishes [vrnetlab](https://github.com/hellt/vrnetlab) Ubuntu and OpenBSD images.
 The resulting images can be used with [containerlab](https://containerlab.dev/).

 ## How to use with containerlab